richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 02/19/2025
+ms.date: 02/25/2025
 ---

 # Set up a Viva Glint Always-On Feedback survey

 Microsoft Viva Glint Always-On Feedback surveys provide insight on any topic, at any time, from any group of people in your organization.
 Different than scheduled or recurring programs, Always-On surveys are always open and ready for users to provide insights in real time.
 Ideally, Always-On surveys are quick and easy to complete.
-Keep surveys under five minutes; they should take no longer than three minutes to complete.
+Keep surveys under five minutes.
+In fact, they should take no longer than three minutes to complete.

 ## Potential use cases

-Always-On surveys should pair with the timing of an event, initiative, or situation that your organization wants feedback on.
-Manage your communication strategy to clarify why the feedback is requested, how leaders use it, and when employees can see results.
+Always-On surveys should pair with the timing of an event, initiative, or situation that your organization wants continuous feedback on:

-> [!NOTE]
-> Always-On surveys don't include a Communications section or send any notifications to users.
-Viva Glint Admins handle Always-On survey notifications outside of the platform.

 - Determine engagement confidence levels before and after a major event.
 - Get suggestions for improving policies and procedures.